simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 Setting up a Print Server
 """""""""""""""""""""""""

-Below is an example manifest called ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/print/server.pp`` for setting up a print server.
+The following example sets up a server-side printing and is expected to be located at ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/print/server.pp``.

 .. code-block:: ruby